Miramare Castle: Miramare Castle

-On the ground floor, destined for the use of Maximilian and his wife, Charlotte of Belgium, worthy of note are the bedroom and the archduke’s office, which reproduce the cabin and the stern wardroom respectively of the frigate Novara, the warship used by Maximilian when he was Commander of the Navy to circumnavigate the world between 1857 and 1859; the library, whose walls are lined with bookshelves and the rooms of the Archduchess with their tapestry of light-blue silk.
+On the ground floor, destined for the use of Maximilian and his wife, Charlotte of Belgium, worthy of note are the bedroom and the archduke's office, which reproduce the cabin and the stern wardroom respectively of the frigate Novara, the warship used by Maximilian as Commander of the Navy, and which circumnavigated the world between 1857 and 1859; the library, whose walls are lined with bookshelves; and the rooms of the Archduchess with their tapestry of light-blue silk.
 All the rooms still feature the original furnishings, ornaments, furniture and objects dating back to the middle of the 19th century.
 Many coats of arms of the Second Mexican Empire decorate the castle, as well as stone ornamentations on the exterior depicting the Aztec eagle.

-The first floor includes guest reception areas and the Throne Room.
+The first floor includes guest-reception areas and the Throne Room.
 Of note are the magnificent panelling on the ceiling and walls and the Chinese and Japanese drawing-rooms with their oriental furnishings.
-Of particular interest is the room decorated with paintings by Cesare Dell’Acqua, portraying events in the life of Maximilian and the history of Miramare.
+Of particular interest is the room decorated with paintings by Cesare Dell'Acqua (1821-1905), portraying events in the life of Maximilian and the history of Miramare.

 Currently, the rooms in the castle are mostly arranged according to the original layout decided upon by the royal couple.
 A valuable photographic reportage commissioned by the archduke himself made accurate reconstruction possible.